Autoclave: Its Working ,Types,Applications and Benefits

 Understanding these limitations helps organizations choose the right sterilization method for their needs.

-Sterilization Methods Compared: Why Autoclaves Stand Out
+Autoclave vs Other Sterilization Methods: Why Autoclaves Stand Out

 Autoclaves are not the only way to sterilize — there are several other methods, each with its own pros and cons: